 “Don’t give up your dreams.
 Try to see everything in a positive light.
 Trust people.
 Don’t compare your story with other people’s stories.
 You are not alone in the world.”

 This wisdom instructs the way Tin Tin approaches both her own future and that of The Charis Project.
 Tin Tin leaves a clear legacy by sharing her story, entering into others’, and generously offering her gifts of empathy and laughter.

-TinTin is the director of Thit Yeik, our Family Resource Center [link] and heads up our Family Support Teams[link]
+TinTin is the director of our Family Support Programs.